ameliaxjones/horoscope/README.md

 # Daily Horoscope app

 An app that will tell you your daily horoscope with an added bonus of galaxy images scatttered throughout.
+It is reactive

 ## Deployed app